-SECTION C: Payroll Deductions
+SECTION D: Payroll Deductions

 - 1. It shall be an exclusive right of employees who are members of the Association and who are covered by this Agreement pursuant to Article I, Section B of this Agreement, within thirty (30) days of employment and/or actively going to work, to sign and deliver to the Association an assignment authorizing payroll deduction of membership dues and/or fees to the Association and to State and National organizations with which it is affiliated.
 Such authorization shall then be submitted to the District Payroll Services by the Association.
 The District Payroll Services shall process the authorization to make it effective at the earliest payroll period, and no later than forty-five (45) days after the submission of the authorization by the Association to the District Payroll Services.
 This authorization shall be on a continuing basis.
 A table of prorated annual dues and/or fees shall be supplied by the Association to the District Payroll Services for use with new employees who join the staff during the year. - 2.
 Authorization by employees for dues and/or fees to the Association shall continue in effect unless such authorization is revoked by formal notice in writing which is delivered to the District Payroll Services by the employee who will also deliver or mail a copy of the formal written revocation to the Association.
 Such revocations of dues deductions may be made at the end of the Association's dues period on October 1 and on June 30 of each year.
 The Association's "authorization of payroll deduction" form shall clearly state that it shall be understood by the employee signing the authorization that continuation of dues and/or fees deductions and maintenance of membership are binding conditions for authorizing payroll deduction, and that exceptions during the year will be based on hardship or emergency and shall be adjudicated by the Association.
 The Association shall be responsible for notice to State and National organizations with which it is affiliated and who have also been receiving dues and/or fees under the authorization of payroll deduction which is being revoked. - 3.
 The deduction of membership dues and/or fees shall be made monthly from regular pay warrants.
 The District agrees to remit monthly all monies so deducted to the Association accompanied by a list of employees from whose pay the deductions have been made.
 The Association shall be responsible for remitting a portion of dues and/or fees to the State and National organizations with which it is affiliated when such dues have been authorized by the employee on an assignment of payroll deduction.
 The District shall be absolved by the Association of all responsibility for accuracy and accounting of State or National professional organization dues and/or fees. - 4.
-Employees who are SEA members may authorize payroll deduction for the Washington Education Association - Political Action Committee (WEA-PAC).
-The rules for SEA membership dues outlined in this section shall also apply to WEA-PAC payroll deductions.
-The SEA will notify SPS once yearly to report the amount of dues to be deducted and all employees will have payroll deductions at the same rate. - 5.
-Employees who are members of the School Employees Credit Union of Washington or similar financial institutions may authorize payroll deduction by presenting an authorization for such deduction.
+Employees who are SEA members may authorize payroll deduction for the Washington Education Association Political Action Committee (WEA-PAC).
+The rules for SEA membership dues outlined in this section shall also apply to WEA-PAC payroll deductions. - 5.
+Employees who are SEA members may authorize payroll deduction for a Seattle Education Association educational opportunity fund.
+The rules for SEA membership dues outlined in this section shall also apply to the educational opportunity fund payroll deductions. - 6.
+Employees who are members of the Washington School Employees Credit Union of Washington or other similar financial institutions may authorize payroll deduction for Credit Union activities by presenting an authorization the deductions.